nudomarinero/EU2014_ES_gender/README.md

 _candidatos.h5_ contains a table called _data_ with the data of the candidates.
 This table can be found in _data.csv_ in csv format.

+Dependencies:
+* numpy
+* pandas
+* unidecode

+You will also need IPython if you want to run and modify the notebooks.

-Part of the code is commented in Spanish.
+Disclaimer: Part of the code is commented in Spanish.

 Analysis of the data
 --------------------